Sharvari303/Prostate_cancer_MHS_model/README.md

 ## Running on an HPC Cluster (Slurm) - Need to adapt for use.

-The provided `Job_Submit_Slurm.sh` bundles everything (module load, venv activation, `PATH` export, and the run) for the RM-shared partition:
+The provided `Job_Submit_Slurm.sh` bundles everything (module load, venv activation, `PATH` export, and the run).
+Edit the `#SBATCH` directives (partition/queue, account, cores, wall time) and the `module load` line to match your cluster before submitting:

 ```bash
 sbatch Job_Submit_Slurm.sh